Article by AIDA Master Instructor, PADI Master Freediving Instructor and Paralenz Brand Ambassador, David Watson.

 The Paralenz Dive Camera goes freediving

 David is also the founder and head instructor of One Breath Freediving based on the Mediterranean island of Malta.
-One Breath Freediving opened in 2012 and it’s Malta’s first dedicated freediving center, school, and shop, where David taught hundreds of students how to free dive and conducted numerous training and exploring sessions.
+One Breath Freediving opened in 2012 and it’s Malta’s first dedicated freediving centre, school, and shop, where David taught hundreds of students how to free dive and conducted numerous training and exploring sessions.
 During summer David also leads sailing & freediving liveaboard excursions across the islands, while in winter, he conducts top quality coaching in training camps held annually in Dahab, Egypt.

 My underwater passion is freediving photography and videography and I relish the challenge of trying to achieve the perfect shot on just one breath of air